Round Rock, TX Solar Panels

 Round Rock Electricity Prices

-Texas electricity rates rose from 12.1¢ per kWh in 2021 to 14.9¢ in 2024 — roughly a 23% increase in just three years.
-While Texas rates remain below the national average of 16.5¢, the upward trend is consistent and worth watching.
+Texas electricity rates rose from 12.1 cents per kWh in 2021 to 14.9 cents per kWh in 2024 — roughly a 23% increase in just three years.
+That adds up quickly on a monthly utility bill.

 Price of Energy: Texas vs National Average